ishanjain81/yoga-admission/Readme.md

 - Store the data in a Mysql Table
 - Processing the response and convert it into JSON Format
 - Show the response in UI
-- Agent can pick any message and reply to it
-- API for sending the message to the server
+- We will get the notification of the payment status

 ## See Live Demo